whoisandy/react-rangeslider/README.md

 There's also a umd version available at `lib/umd`.
 The component is available on `window.ReactRangeslider`.
 To style the slider, please refer the rangeslider styles in `demo/demo.less` file.

 ## API
-Rangeslider is bundled with a single component, that accepts data and callbacks only as `props`.
+Rangeslider is bundled as a single component, that accepts data and callbacks only as `props`.

 ### Component
 ```js